sulfura3/cordova-plugin-firebasex/README.md

 Supported platforms: Android and iOS

 # Differences of this fork over the repository it is based on
 This fork adds a method that allows one to check if (and which) notification triggered the launch of the app in a more reliable way.
 As such, I will only document the changes I made.
-For a full documentation, please check the original repository
+For a full documentation, please check the original repository this repository was forked from.

+The reason for this modification is because iOS does not seem to reliably detect that a notification caused the app to launch using onMessageReceived; particularly from a cold start.
+Because of that, I decided to add a way to specifically ask the plugin if the app was launched due to a tap on a notification.

 # Request the original notification that triggered the launch of the app
 ```javascript